AGProjects/sylkrtc.js/API.md

 The *password* won't be stored or transmitted as given, the HA1 hash (as used in [Digest access authentication](https://en.wikipedia.org/wiki/Digest_access_authentication)) is created and used instead.

+If you need to extract SIP headers for incoming calls, an option *incomingHeaderPrefixes* can be set.
+This should contain an array of string prefixes for the wanted headers.

 The `cb` argument is a callback which will be called with an error and the account object itself.